 Why are we doing this?

 Come and discover Northwood for yourself – stroll through fields full of tree saplings, dip in and out of ancient woodland, sweep along grassy verges and watch Northwood begin to rise right in front of your eyes.
 The project area is located 1.5 miles north of Slindon, West Sussex and is accessible by a network of public footpaths and public bridleways.
-We have also opened up some permissive pathways directly through Northwood to allow you to explore it even further.
-Limited parking is available at the end of Nore Wood Lane.
-If you fancy a longer walk, park up at Slindon Village and just walk down the lane, or download our walks trail.
+Permissive pathways also run directly through Northwood, allowing you to explore it even further.
+Limited parking is available at the end of Nore Wood Lane so if you fancy a longer walk, park up at Slindon Village and walk down the lane or download our Rise of Northwood ramble walks trail.
 Don’t forget to stop off at The Forge village shop/café at the end for a well-deserved slice of cake.